 Open your browser and enter fast.com.
 It’s an Internet speed testing service by Netflix.
 Soon as the page loads, internet tests start to run.
 Give it a few seconds as it calibrates the final results of your speed test.
-Take note of the first result, then perform two-three more tests each time taking the results and then finally do an average.
-You want to take note of the average as different times of the day; say morning, lunch and at night.
+Take note of the first result, perform two to three more tests each time taking the results, and finally do an average.
+You want to take note of the average at different times of the day; say morning, lunch and at night.
 This will give you a good understanding of your internet speeds.

 The speed test results